-Just like dessert at your favorite restaurant — I always like saving the best for last! 😉 Today to wrap up our #2x4andMore series, I'm so thrilled to have an amazing building plan and video tutorial for you from our friend and contributor Krista.
-(There's still time to share your projects at the link party and roundup, too!)
-Krista had a small deck at the back of her home that just wasn't living up to its potential to be an asset to the outdoor space.
-When she couldn't find anything online (gasp!) that would give her exactly the seating she wanted without taking up precious deck footage, she hit the drawing board and came up with these brilliantly clever space-saving deck benches, including built-in end tables!
+Krista had a small deck at the back of her home that just wasn’t living up to its potential to be an asset to the outdoor space.
+When she couldn’t find anything online (gasp!) that would give her exactly the seating she wanted without taking up precious deck footage, she hit the drawing board and came up with these brilliantly clever space-saving deck benches for a small deck, including built-in end tables!
+Check out the building plan and video tutorial.

 Keep reading for all the details from Krista so you can build your own space-saving deck benches that won’t take up the surface space of your deck!
 And don’t forget to check out the other 2x4andMore posts here, and be sure to subscribe by email or RSS and follow along over on Facebook and Instagram with #2x4andMore to see even more and get updates!